Why Should I Incorporate?

 Asset Protection – Limited Liability

-A properly formed corporation is recognized as a Separate Legal Entity with its own Tax Identification Number.
+A properly formed corporation is recognized as a Separate Legal Entity with its own Federal Tax Identification Number.
 The corporation is responsible for its liabilities and its debts…NOT the owners.

 Example: Defaulting on a Lease